-Paul McCartney had fans melting with his performance on Sunday night during the Grammy’s tribute to the Beatles.
-Of course the slew of celebrities that walked on stage to perform was epic, but when Paul McCartney walked on stage his performance was over the top.
+Paul McCartney had fans melting away with his performance on Sunday night during the Grammy’s tribute to the Beatles.
+Of course, the slew of celebrities that walked on stage to perform was epic, but when McCartney made his entrance and performed, it was clear why everyone had gathered to pay tribute.
 He didn’t just sing one song either.
-During "The Night that Changed America: A Grammy Salute to the Beatles" the talented entertainer hit up the guitar and the piano.
-According to Fox 411 on Sunday, Paul McCartney was hesitant in performing in the tribute, but he changed his mind after realizing what an impact the music made on America.
+During "The Night that Changed America: A Grammy Salute to the Beatles," the talented entertainer hit up the guitar and piano.
+According to Fox 411 on Sunday, McCartney was hesitant in performing in the tribute, but changed his mind after realizing what an impact the music had made on America.

-While Paul is only one-fourth of the British band, there was wild enthusiasm when Ringo Starr hit the stage too.
+While Paul is only 1/4 of the British band, there was wild enthusiasm when Ringo Starr hit the stage too.
 When the two performers offered up several songs together, the fans probably felt like they died and went to heaven.
-Sounding absolutely perfect, there wasn’t any doubt that McCartney’s time on stage made the special perfect.
+Sounding absolutely perfectly synced together, there wasn’t any doubt that McCartney’s time on stage made the evening.

-With so much music going on with the stage flowing with sound, the Grammy’s tribute was extended for television.
+With so much music going on and the stage flowing with sound, the Grammy’s tribute was extended for television.
 Instead of the two-hours expected, another 30 minutes was added so fans could enjoy the extra music.
-It’s obvious this included more face time with Paul McCartney (and no viewers are complaining about that!)
+It’s obvious this included more face time with McCartney (and no viewers are complaining about that!).

-Seen on “The Ed Sullivan Show” the Beatles performance 50 years ago was one of the most-watched television events with over 74 million people tuning in to watch the group perform five songs.
-On Sunday night millions more fans got to see that special beginning and more.
-Even the Reverend Billy Graham tuned in to the show.
+Seen on “The Ed Sullivan Show,” the Beatles performance 50 years ago was one of the most-watched television events at the time, with over 74 million people tuning in to watch the group perform five songs.
+On Sunday night, millions more fans got to see that special beginning and more.